oktadev/okta-blog/_source/_posts/2021-06-23-okta-oso-fastapi-sqlalchemy.md

 AUDIENCE=api://default
 ```

-After creating the `.env` file in the project root, symlink it into the `okta-hosted-login` sub-directory so that both the frontend and backend projects have access to the same configuration parameters:
+After creating the `.env` file in the project root, symlink it into the `okta-hosted-login` subdirectory so that both the front end and back end projects have access to the same configuration parameters:

 ```console
 $ ln -s ../.env okta-hosted-login/.env